timothyshort/spring-petclinic/readme.md

 # Spring PetClinic Sample Application

-# modify to test GitHub push integration
+# modify file to test GitHub push integration

 ## Understanding the Spring Petclinic application with a few diagrams